grellyd/CityLights/README.md

 Civilisations:
 - Placement bias
 - Growth factors
-- Interation between populations, and subsequent growth/regression.
+- Interaction between populations, and subsequent growth/regression.
-- Random enviromental effects (disasters etc.)
+- Random environmental effects (disasters etc.)
 - Technological effects/change.
-- Culture growth/impacts/overbearance.
+- Culture growth/impacts/spread.

 History:
 - Recording of world creation in a form similar to a debug log, but more reader friendly.
 - Recording of civilisation histories
-- --> Grouped by civilisations in chronological order.
+- --> Grouped by civilisations with events in chronological order.
+- --> Notes events of significance
+- --> Notes persons of significance
+- --> Notes significant changes within the civilisation